WalletConnect/walletconnect-docs/docs/csharp/core/pairing-api.md

 ### Description

 Pairing API is a lightweight API for establishing an encrypted, protocol-agnostic communication layer between peers.
-Its purpose is to provide a secure channel for proposing protocols or sending requests between dapp and wallet.
+Its purpose is to provide a secure channel for proposing protocols or sending requests between dapps and wallets.

 ### Context